 Inmates of the jail have access to collect telephone calls only and are allowed to make telephone calls only during certain hours of the day.
 Telephone messages of any kind are not allowed to be passed to inmates from outside citizens.

 If you are having problems getting collect calls from an inmate or if you wish to block an inmate from calling you, please call the Sheriff's Office and ask to speak with a member of the Jail Staff.

 Visitation information and rules can be found below.

 See Inmate Mail Procedures Below

 Family and friends will be able to schedule visits and have visits from the comfort of their own home, office or anywhere equipped with a computer, camera and high speed internet access.
-The same system can be accessed through an app on Android I-phone apps.
+The same system can be accessed through an app on Android and I-phone apps.
 For those who don’t have access to a computer or smart phone, visitation for the entire jail system will still occur at the Jail utilizing the video visitation terminals located in the facility.

 Visitation will no longer be confined to a one-day Saturday only policy.
 Safety and security for the inmates and staff will be increased by not having to move inmates to the visitation area.
 Inmates will instead visit from their housing units using the video visitation terminals.